rbreesems/flamingo/README.md

 ## Router Algorithm/Network Congestion/Reliability

 Here is my simple interpretation of the router algorithm -- for the case we are interested in, general broadcast packets, a node forwards packets that it has not seen before.
 Each packet has a randomized packet number, and it keeps track of 'recently seen' packets.
-If a packet arrives that the node has recently seen, that packet is discarded.
+If a packet arrives that the node has recently seen, then that packet is discarded.

 In our linear chain case, each node will see two neighbors (behind/ahead).
 For a packet traveling from start to end, a node gets a packet from the `behind` neighbor.
 The node rebroadcasts it.
 The `ahead` neighbor receives the packet, and rebroadcasts it.
 The `behind` neighbor receives this rebroadcast packet, but because it has been recently seen, the packet is discarded.
 The hop limit value in our linear chain case has no effect on network congestion.
 If packets only enter from either the start or end of the chain, then network congestion is only affected by how fast new packets are introduced into the chain.

 End-to-end reliability will drop as the chain gets longer.
 It serves us best to be conservative in relay node placement - one or two weak links in the chain can kill end-to-end reliability.
-With 99% node reliability, a chain of 10 gives us 90% end-to-end reliabilty.
+With 99% node reliability, a chain of 10 gives us 90% end-to-end reliability.
 We should be able to achieve 99% reliability with conservative node placement and given that nodes will retransmit if an acknowledgement is not received for a packet (MAX_RETRANSMIT is 5)

 # Utility Software

 The `utils` subdirectory has the following python scripts:

 1. The `config.py` is a script for writing settings to a radio using the `meshtastic` CLI.
 It reads a YML file that contains the settings (see `cave_node.yml` for an example).
 It is critical that all radios be configured in the same way and this script streamlines the process.
 During script operation, the settings are read back from the radio after programming to verify that all settings were transferred correctly, and loops up to three times to complete the programming.
-We have noticed that a radio does not not always get all of the setting on the first try (for unknown reasons) so the verification loop is necessary.
+We have noticed that a radio does not always get all of the setting on the first try (for unknown reasons) so the verification loop is necessary.
 This script also writes an information file to the `infofiles` subdirectory so that a record of each radio that is programmed is saved.

 2. The `gen_csv.py` is a utility that parses all of the files in the `infofiles` subdirectory and writes out a summary CSV file.
 The format of the CSV file is specified by a YML file, see the `node_csvspec.yml` file for an example.
-This gives you a handy summary of all of the radios that have been programmed.
+This gives you a handy summary of all the radios that have been programmed.

 3. The `log_parse.py` file is a utility for parsing the radio serial log files to produce a summary of incoming/outgoing messages + timestamps.